 - portrays a confident young activist who is further empowered by her journey to the Chavez National Monument; and

-- shows a girl who is the embodiment of the advantages that come from a diverse society of inclusion.
+- shows a young girl who is the embodiment of the advantages that come from a diverse society of inclusion.

 The film is a unique supplement to units on American History in the last half of the 20th century and to studies about the contribution of Latinos and Latinas to American society.

 Watch the film with your children and tell them about how Cesar fell in love with his guard dog.